Did you know that Rosemary Works School is one of the most dynamic, child-centred and innovative primary schools in North London?

-- Modern Foreign Languages – From Nursery Class to Year 2, children learn French in the first term, Spanish in the second and German in the third term – similar content , so children can connect the dots.
-In the Upper School, they learn Italian.
+- Modern Foreign Languages – From Reception Class to Year 3, children learn French in the first term, Spanish in the second and German in the third term – similar content , so children can connect the dots.
+Years 4 to 6 learn Italian and Nursery Class learn Spanish.

 - Ukulele Lessons and Music are taught by our specialists.
 All children in the Upper School learn the ukulele and are taught weekly music lessons by the headteacher.